m5stack/m5-docs/docs/en/unit/thermal.md

 ## Description

-**THERMAL** is a thermal imager Unit contains a thermopile sensors named **MLX90640**.
+**THERMAL** is a thermal imager Unit contains a thermopile sensor named **MLX90640**.
 It can be used to measure the surface temperature of an object and form a thermographic image by a temperature gradient composed of different surface temperatures.
 The image resolution is **32 x 24**.

 The MLX90640 Infrared (IR) sensor array combines high resolution and reliable operation in harsh environments, providing a cost-effective alternative to more expensive high-end thermal imaging cameras.
 Unlike the case of a microbolometer, the sensor does not require frequent recalibration, ensuring continuous monitoring and reducing system cost.